xenify-io/litepaper/README.md

 <br>

-In the swap contribution equation, the total cycle distribution is halved and divided by the total swap fees paid by all users during the cycle.
-This provides a value per unit of swap fee.
-The user's contribution via swaps is then deduced by multiplying this value by the swap fees the user has paid in the cycle.
+In the swap contribution formula, the total cycle distribution is halved and then divided by the cumulative swap fees paid by all users during the cycle.
+This computation yields a value per unit of swap fee.
+The user's contribution through swaps is then deduced by multiplying this per-unit value by the swap fees the user has paid during the cycle.

-Xenify protocol sums up the burn contribution and the swap contribution to precisely determine the total distribution a user is eligible to receive.
-This meticulous method guarantees a just distribution, duly recognizing both the user's engagement in burning tokens and their contribution to transaction fees.
+The protocol merges the calculated burn contribution and swap contribution to accurately determine the total XNF distribution each user should receive.
+This methodical approach ensures an equitable distribution, crediting both the user's active engagement in token burns and their contribution in terms of swap fees.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)